loadingio/ldpage/README.md

    - should return the list fetched for ldPage to count progress.
  * fetch-delay - delay before fetching when fetch is called.
  * enabled - default true. set to false to disable fetching by default until explicitly enabled with toggle(v),
+ * boundary - default 0. if fetch-on-scroll, fetch is triggered only if remaining space for scrolling is smaller than `boundary`. larger `boundary` makes fetch triggered earlier.

 ## Method